stain/s11.no/content/2022/phd/methods-included/index.md

 CWL workflow descriptions are also *future-proof*.
 Forward compatibility of CWL documents is guaranteed, as each CWL document declares which version of the standards it was written for, and minor versions do not alter the required features of the major version.
 A [standalone upgrader](https://pypi.org/project/cwl-upgrader/) can automatically upgrade CWL documents from one version to the next, and many CWL-aware platforms will internally update user-submitted documents at runtime.

 **Execution of workflows in CWL format.** CWL is a set of standards, not a particular software product to install, purchase, or rent.
 The CWL standards need to be implemented to be useful; a list of some implementations of the CWL standards is in the [Table](#runners).
-Workflow/tool runners that claim compliance with the CWL standards are allowed significant flexibility in how and where they execute a user\'s CWL documents as long as they fulfill the requirements written in those documents.
+Workflow/tool runners that claim compliance with the CWL standards are allowed significant flexibility in how and where they execute a user's CWL documents as long as they fulfill the requirements written in those documents.
 For example, they are allowed (and encouraged) to distribute execution of a workflow across all available computers that can fulfill user-specified resource requirements.
 Aspects of execution not defined by the CWL standards include Web APIs for workflow execution and real-time monitoring.

 For example, details about when a step should be considered ready for execution are available in [Section 4 of the CWL Workflow Description standard](https://w3id.org/cwl/v1.2/Workflow.html#Workflow), but once all the inputs are available, the exact timing is up to the workflow engine itself.